backstage/backstage/.changeset/rude-weeks-retire.md

 '@backstage/plugin-catalog-backend': minor
 ---

-Added refresh function to the EntityProviderConnection to be able to schedule refreshes from entity providers.
+Added the `refresh` function to the Connection of the entity providers.